-JPMorgan Chase & Co. cut its stake in Koninklijke Philips (NYSE:PHG - Free Report) by 84.9% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+JPMorgan Chase & Co. decreased its holdings in Koninklijke Philips (NYSE:PHG - Free Report) by 84.9% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The fund owned 37,086 shares of the technology company's stock after selling 208,643 shares during the period.
 JPMorgan Chase & Co.'s holdings in Koninklijke Philips were worth $939,000 at the end of the most recent quarter.

 Analyst Upgrades and Downgrades